joewilliams/spiffe-envoy-agent/README.md

 # spiffe-envoy-agent
-This component allows a user to integrate SPIFFE identity framework to Envoy proxy.
+This component allows a user to integrate Envoy proxy with the SPIFFE identity framework.

 ## How does this integration work?